ComicScrip/darmstadt-wallStreeter/README.md

 (Each exercise has been implemented in its own package/folder)

 HOW TO RUN :
+(For all exercises, we require JDK Version 9)
 === EXERCICSE 1 ===

 	1°) Run MainServer.java